-Incidental observations have identified several exotic invasive plant species on the property.
-Initial general surveys need to be completed for all MZ's and entered in the Natural Resources Tracking System (NRTS).
+Incidental observations have identified several invasive plant species on the property.
+Initial general surveys need to be completed within the first two years of the plan for all MZ's and entered in the Natural Resources Tracking System (NRTS) or equivalent, quarterly to determine infested acreage and annual treatment goals.
 Once general surveys are completed, specific infestation surveys can be conducted and updated in the system.
-Once the property is surveyed, an infested acreage can be determined, and annual goals established for treatment.

-Three plant species, Lygodium japonicum, Cinnamomum camphora, and Triadica sebifera have been located on the property and treated or removed.
+Once goals are established, 100% of annual treatment will be achieved.
+Three plant species, Japanese climbing fern Lygodium japonicum, Camphor tree Cinnamomum camphora, and Chinese tallow Triadica sebifera have been located on the property and treated or removed.
 Efforts to eradicate these three invasive plants will continue and any new locations will be treated as they are discovered.
 The infestations will be entered into NRTS so that treatment efforts can be tracked.